New Van: Electrical System

 Shore Power

 We installed a 30A service plug through our rear bumper to connect to shore power.
-Although we don’t typically stay in campsites with hookups, it’s a great feature to have if ever needed.
-Long, cloudy and stationary days can add up quickly and really deplete your energy.
+Although we don’t typically stay in campsites with hookups, it’s a great option when we need it.
 Before reaching our Victron Multiplus Inverter/Charger, the shore circuit runs through a 30A AC Main breaker for overcurrent and reverse polarity protection.
 With the Victron Multiplus, we can throttle the AC current input to whatever we’re getting from the pedestal/receptacle.
-This means we can plug directly into a 30A power pedestal at a campground or throttle down the current input and plug in to a standard household 15A receptacle using a 15/30A adapter.
+This means we can plug directly into a 30A power pedestal at a campground or we can lower the current input and plug in to a 15A receptacle using a 15/30A adapter.

 AC Loads

 All of our AC loads are powered through our Victron Multiplus.
 While plugged into external AC power, the Multiplus with its PowerAssist feature can deliver over 50A of current.
 Although we will probably never use all that, I wanted to set it up to handle that capacity.
-From the AC-Out-1 connection on the Multiplus I ran 6awg triplex wire to feed a 3 position circuit breaker subpanel.
+From the AC-Out-1 connection on the Multiplus I ran 6AWG triplex wire to feed a 3 position circuit breaker subpanel.
 On that breaker panel we have 3x 15A circuits: one dedicated to our toaster oven, one for our induction cooktop and one that runs all of the other outlets in the van.
-Each circuit is wired to a GFI receptacle with 14awg triplex wire.
-Additional outlets were wired in from there.
+Each circuit is wired first to a GFCI (Ground Fault Circuit Interrupter) receptacle with 14awg triplex wire.
+Any additional outlets that are wired off the GFCI outlets are also protected against ground faults.
 On the Multiplus there are two AC-Outs with the second being energized solely by shore power.
-This was a perfect place to wire up the electrical heating element of our heating system.
-I put that on a 15A breaker panel of its own.
+This was a perfect place to wire up the electrical heating element of our heating system as it pulls up to 1500watts.
+I put that on its own 15A breaker.

 DC Loads